-Scope of LEVI capital fund
+Scope of LEVI Capital Funding

-We will take a flexible approach to applications for the LEVI capital fund.
-Projects must demonstrate they primarily focus on low powered chargepoints to benefit residents without off-street parking, but other chargepoints and users will be considered.
+We will take a flexible approach to applications for the LEVI Capital Fund.
+Projects must demonstrate they primarily focus on local, on-street, low powered chargepoints to benefit residents without off-street parking.
+Other chargepoints and users will be considered in the minority.

-Applicants must show that the majority of chargepoints benefit these users: These users can also benefit from LEVI projects where there is sound commercial reasoning, but a minority of chargepoints must solely benefit them: Applicants cannot include chargepoints for these uses: Residents without off-street parking e.g. without a drive This could more specifically include: Residents using local authority supported car clubs Commuting residents where the majority do not have off-street parking e.g. car parks near those homes Tourists/customers/visitors/non-residential commuters e.g. car park and ride Private Hire Vehicle (PHV)/ taxi drivers using ranks Commercial vehicle drivers (including cars and vans), excluding at the businesses' address Off-street residential chargepoints e.g. on a person's drive Workplace chargepoints Rapid chargepoints along motorways and nonresidential A-roads Chargepoints for buses Chargepoints for blue light services Chargepoints for heavy goods vehicles
+• Applicants must show the majority of chargepoints are on-street and benefit these users: These users can also benefit from LEVI projects where there is sound commercial reasoning, but a minority of chargepoints must solely benefit them: Applicants cannot include chargepoints for these uses: Residents without off-street parking e.g. without a drive This could more specifically include: Lamp column chargepoints on a residential street Residents using local authority supported car clubs Off-street locations suitable for residential use e.g. LA owned car parks Cross-pavement charging solutions Tourists/customers/visitors/non-residential commuters e.g. car park and ride Private Hire Vehicle (PHV)/taxi drivers using ranks Commercial vehicle drivers (including cars and vans), excluding at the businesses' address Off-street residential chargepoints e.g. on a person's drive Workplace chargepoints Rapid chargepoints along motorways and non-residential A-roads Chargepoints for buses Chargepoints for blue light services Chargepoints for heavy goods vehicles

-Collaboration in LEVI
+Collaboration under LEVI

 Collaboration between local authorities is required in the LEVI Fund.
 It drives scale and can increase the amount of private investment which can be leveraged into chargepoint deployment projects.
-This was exemplified in several LEVI Pilot projects.

-It also enhances the opportunity for cross-subsidisation between commercially viable chargepoint locations and less commercial areas with social importance.
+This was exemplified in several LEVI Pilot projects and Tranche 1 applications.
+Collaboration also enhances the opportunity for cross-subsidisation between commercially viable chargepoint locations and less commercial areas with social importance.